MIBoost: A gradient boosting algorithm for variable selection after multiple imputation: Appendix

-First of all, it is important to note that the \texttt{miselect} package provides built‑in cross‑validation (CV) functions to find the optimal values for \(\lambda\) and \(\alpha\).
+First of all, it is important to note that the \texttt{miselect} package provides built-in cross-validation (CV) functions to find the optimal values for \(\lambda\) and \(\alpha\).
 However, these functions can only be applied to data that have already been imputed.
 As elucidated in subsection \ref{subsec:MIBoostCV}, to prevent data leakage, data should only be imputed \emph{after} being split into the respective training and validation subsets.
-We therefore wrote our own code to split the data, perform imputation, and carry out 5‑fold CV.
+We therefore wrote our own code to split the data, perform imputation, and carry out 5-fold CV.

-To find the optimal \(\lambda\) and \(\alpha\) values, we first needed to define a \(\lambda\) sequence for cross‑validation.
-To obtain such a sequence, we initially ran both \texttt{SaLASSO} and \texttt{SaENET} for 50 preliminary simulation rounds using an automatically generated \(\lambda\) sequence of length 200 and recorded all optimal \(\lambda\) values obtained across the CV folds.
-Based on these results, we constructed a new \(\lambda\) sequence that was broader than the observed range of optimal values, with a higher density of values in regions in which many optimal \(\lambda\) values were found.
+To find the optimal $\lambda$ and $\alpha$ values, we first needed to define a $\lambda$ sequence for cross-validation.
+To obtain such a sequence, we initially ran both \texttt{SaLASSO} and \texttt{SaENET} for 50 preliminary simulation rounds using an automatically generated sequence of 100 values for $\lambda$, spaced logarithmically from $\lambda_{\max}$ (the smallest value for which all coefficients are zero) down to $\lambda_{\min} = 10^{-6} \lambda_{\max}$.
+We then recorded the optimal $\lambda$ values obtained across the CV folds.
+Based on these results, we constructed a new $\lambda$ sequence of length 100 that extended slightly beyond the observed range of optimal values by setting its lower bound to half the smallest selected value and its upper bound to twice the largest selected value.
+The sequence was again generated on a logarithmic scale, thereby allocating a higher density of values in the region in which most optimal $\lambda$ values were concentrated.

-For \texttt{SaENET} only, we applied the same procedure to \(\alpha\).
-Our preliminary simulations showed that the optimal \(\alpha\) values varied across simulation rounds and CV folds, spanning the full range from \(0\) (ridge regression) to \(1\) (LASSO).
-We therefore defined an \(\alpha\) sequence consisting of 41 equally spaced values between 0 and 1.
+For \texttt{SaENET} only, cross-validation was also used to select an optimal value for \(\alpha\).
+To that end, we created an equally spaced \(\alpha\) sequence from 0 to 1, consisting of 41 values.

-Having determined the \(\lambda\) and \(\alpha\) sequences for cross‑validation, we ran our custom CV code.
+Having determined the \(\lambda\) and \(\alpha\) sequences for cross-validation, we ran our custom CV code, which implemented the functions \texttt{galasso} and \texttt{saenet}, but wrapped them in a framework that first split the data into training and validation sets and then performed imputation.
 For \texttt{SaLASSO}, in each simulation round we selected the \(\lambda\) value associated with the smallest CV error.
-For \texttt{SaENET}, we performed a grid search over all \(41 \times 200 = 8{,}200\) \((\lambda, \alpha)\) pairs and selected the pair with the smallest CV error.
+For \texttt{SaENET}, we performed a grid search over all \(41 \times 100 = 4100\) \((\lambda, \alpha)\) pairs and selected the pair with the smallest CV error.